somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 === Create a Movie Sales List ===

 1. Download as CSV any Sales sheets that have changed.
-Save them in dir Csv_Sales.
+Save them in dir ~\ReadSalesCsv\Csv_Sales.
 Change the filename to match the following format: 0_Sales-DVDSales2021.csv.
 ALL sales CSVs must be in this dir - none of the info read from them is stored anywhere except the output file, below.
 You only need to replace ones that have changed.

 2. Put a current copy of 'Movie List.txt' in dir Input.